liquidb-app/LiquiDB/CONTRIBUTING.md

 If you have questions about contributing, feel free to:

 - Open an issue with the `question` label
-- Contact the maintainers at support@liquidb.app
+- Contact the maintainers at team@liquidb.app

 ## License